-As your company shifts away from on-premise solutions and opts for cloud migration to virtual PBX systems and other offsite solutions, it's understandable that some IT pros might feel anxious.
+As your company shifts away from on-premises solutions and opts for a cloud migration strategy involving virtual PBX systems and other offsite solutions, it's understandable if you feel anxious.
 But if the question is, "What's left for tech experts when everything is outsourced?" — the reassuring answer is: Plenty!

 The fact is that nothing runs without the expertise of dedicated and experienced staff.
-This is particularly relevant for corporate IT pros both during and after cloud migrations.
-Think of if as the new tech normal, as organizations look to their staff IT experts to navigate successfyully.
-Here's a look at the changing role of IT pros:
+This is particularly relevant for corporate IT pros both during and after a cloud migration.
+Think of it as the new tech normal, as organizations turn to their IT experts to successfully navigate.
+Here's a look at the changing role of IT pros.

 The PBX Problem

 It's no secret that companies are moving to cloud communications.
-However, you may be reluctant to let go of that on-premise PBX system.
+However, you may be reluctant to let go of that on-premises PBX system.
 Why?
 Well, as the managing IT pro, you're in charge.
-You know the ins and outs of the tech, the reasons it won't work under certain circumstances, how to get almost supernatural performance out of it as needed, and how to coax it back to life when C-suite and front-line staff members express frustration.
+You know the ins and outs of the tech, the reasons it won't work under certain circumstances, how to get almost supernatural performance out of it, and how to coax it back to life when C-suite and front-line staff members express frustration.
 In short, you're indispensable.
 So, what happens when your company starts trending toward the cloud?

 Not Without Me

 Bottom line?
 The cloud is coming.
-Migration is often slow but very, very steady, and as organizations become more comfortable with the idea of third-party providers handling their data, cloud migration is inevitable.
+Migration is often slow but steady, and as organizations become more comfortable with the idea of third-party providers handling their data, cloud migration is inevitable.
 So, what does this mean for the in-house PBX expert who may be unsure about the future?
 It depends on your attitude.
-One option here is to dig in your heels and demand that your on-premise PBX systems stay the course.
-This might work for a few years, but as legacy tech ages out, moving off-premise is the only option.
+One option here is to dig in your heels and demand that your on-premises PBX systems stay the course.
+This might work for a few years, but as legacy tech ages out, moving off-premises is the only option.

 The Next Level

-- Get Visible: To end users within an organization, when things are working as intended, the IT department may seem invisible.
-But that perception can change when issues arise frequently and IT can't respond fast enough.
+- Get Visible: To end users within an organization, the IT department may seem invisible when things are working as intended.
+But that perception can change when issues frequently arise and IT can't respond fast enough.
 Now that you have a cloud-based PBX system, it's possible to change user perception with better monitoring and response tools.
 For example, end-user analytics or call metrics software can help improve the lives of C-suite executives and front-line staff alike.
 Hey, who doesn't want to be the hero?

 - Be Vigilant: Another way to empower strategic efforts is to find new areas of improvement.
 Maybe you have some legacy server hardware that could use an upgrade, or your move to cloud-based communications also prompts a look at the hybrid cloud.
 Or, dig deep into your new PBX and discover what makes it tick and where you can maximize efficiency.
 Start thinking big instead of solving small.

 - Talk, Talk, Talk: That's right, start talking.
 Chat up C-suite executives, get invited to board meetings, and volunteer your time to create presentations about cloud rollout plans or the merits of new enterprise infrastructure.
-You probably won't feel super comfortable here at first, but this is the new normal for top-tier IT pros.
+You might not feel super comfortable here at first, but this is the new normal for top-tier IT pros.
 It often helps to be as social as you are tech-savvy.